dimuzzo/quiz-app/README.md

 The project is organized to separate content, styling, and logic for better maintainability.

 * `index.html`: The main page where the user chooses the quiz type.
 * `theory.html`: The HTML structure for the theory quiz.
-It loads the specific questions and initializes the quiz.
 * `pattern.html`: The HTML structure for the design patterns quiz.
-It loads its specific questions and initializes the quiz.
-* `style.css`: Contains the common CSS styles shared across all pages (layout, header, footer, etc.).
+* `style.css`: Contains the common CSS styles shared across all pages.
-* `quiz-style.css`: Contains specific styles for the quiz interface (progress bar, question cards, options, etc.).
+* `quiz-style.css`: Contains specific styles for the quiz interface.
-* `quiz-logic.js`: The core JavaScript engine for the quizzes.
-It handles question rendering, navigation, scoring, and results.
+* `quiz-logic.js`: The main JavaScript engine for the quizzes (rendering, scoring, navigation).
+* `i18n.js`: The internationalization (i18n) module that manages language loading and switching.
+* `locales/`: Folder containing the language files.
+    * `en.json`: Contains all English text strings for the UI and questions.
+    * `it.json`: Contains all Italian text strings for the UI and questions.
 * `manifest.json`: Configuration file for the Progressive Web App.
 * `app-icon.png`: Icon for the PWA.
-* `locales`:...
-* `en.json`:...
-* `it.json`:...
-* `i18n.js`:...

 ---